M b v

-m b v is the third studio album by Irish-English rock band My Bloody Valentine, self-released on 2 February 2013.
+m b v is the third studio album by Irish rock band My Bloody Valentine, self-released on 2 February 2013.
 Produced by the band's vocalist and guitarist Kevin Shields, m b v was the band's first full-length release of original material since Loveless (1991), over two decades earlier.

-Recording for m b v began prior to My Bloody Valentine's breakup in 1997.
-Shields resumed recording in 2006 when the band was reunited, with further recording occurring after 2011.
-The album received critical acclaim and was named among the best albums of 2013 by numerous publications, including Pitchfork, Uncut, and The Wire.
+Recording for m b v began prior to My Bloody Valentine's breakup in 1997, but was shelved until 2006 when the band was reunited, with further recording occurring after 2011.
+The album received critical acclaim and was named among the best albums of 2013 by numerous publications.